-ON THIS PAGE: You will find information about how many people learn they have CML each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with CML each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other page in this guide, use the colored boxes on the right side of your screen, or click “Next” as the bottom.
+To see other pages, use the menu on the side of your screen.

-The five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for people with CML depends on the phase of the disease , other biologic characteristics of the CML, and the disease’s response to treatment.
-The pace of CML research is rapid, with several drug approvals in the past decade.
-It is important to note that many of the new drugs for CML work very well, but were developed recently so the average survival rates are not yet known for people with CML who take these drugs.
-In one study of patients with CML who were taking the drug imatinib (Gleevec), researchers found that 90% lived at least five years.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people with CML depends on the phase of the disease , other biologic characteristics of the CML, and the disease’s response to treatment.
+The pace of CML treatment research is rapid, with several drug approvals in the past decade.
+It is important to note that many of the new drugs for CML work very well, and survival rates are continually being measured based on these newer drugs.

 Due in large part to recent scientific advances in the area of targeted treatments like imatinib (Gleevec), the 5-year survival rate for CML has nearly doubled from 31% for people diagnosed in the early 1990s to 63% for those diagnosed between 2005 and 2011, which are the most recent data available.
 In 1 study of patients with CML who were consistently taking the drug imatinib, researchers found that 90% lived at least 5 years.

 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with CML.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics .